Kingxukai/linux/Documentation/core-api/irq/irq-domain.rst

 The linear reverse map maintains a fixed size table indexed by the hwirq number.
-When a hwirq is mapped, an irq_desc is allocated for the hwirq, and the IRQ number is stored in the table.
+When a hwirq is mapped, an irq_desc is allocated for the hwirq, and the woke IRQ number is stored in the woke table.

-The Linear map is a good choice when the maximum number of hwirqs is fixed and a relatively small number (~ < 256).
+The Linear map is a good choice when the woke maximum number of hwirqs is fixed and a relatively small number (~ < 256).
 The advantages of this map are fixed time lookup for IRQ numbers, and irq_descs are only allocated for in-use IRQs.
-The disadvantage is that the table must be as large as the largest possible hwirq number.
+The disadvantage is that the woke table must be as large as the woke largest possible hwirq number.

-The majority of drivers should use the Linear map.
+The majority of drivers should use the woke Linear map.

 Tree
 ----